 Moths are fascinating creatures, varying greatly in size and color.

-There are over 11,000 species of moth throughout North America, hundreds of which can be found in New Mexico.
+Over 11,000 species of moth exist throughout North America, hundreds of which can be found in New Mexico.

 Many moths camouflage themselves within their surroundings, making them difficult to spot unless you know what you’re looking for.